-- Individuals with any close blood relative with a known ATM, CDH1, BARD1, CHEK2, NFI, PTEN, RAD51C, RAD51D, STK11 or TP53 pathogenic/likely pathogenic variant.

-- Individuals meeting the criteria below but with previous limited testing (e.g., single gene and/or absent deletion duplication analysis) who are interested in multi-gene testing.
+- Individuals with any close blood relative with a known ATM, CDH1, BARD1, CHEK2, NFI, PTEN, RAD51C, RAD51D, STK11 or TP53 pathogenic/likely pathogenic variant. - Individuals meeting the criteria below but with previous limited testing (e.g., single gene and/or absent deletion duplication analysis) who are interested in multi-gene testing.

 - A pathogenic or likely pathogenic variant identified on tumor genomic testing that has clinical implications if also identified in the germline.

 - To aid in surgical decision-making

-- Genetic testing for ATM, CDH1, BARD1, CHEK2, NFI, PTEN, RAD51C, RAD51D, STK11 or TP53 variants in cancer-affected individuals may be considered appropriate under any of the following circumstances:
+- Genetic testing for ATM, CDH1, BARD1, CHEK2, NFI, PTEN, RAD51C, RAD51D, STK11

+or TP53 variants in cancer-affected individuals may be considered appropriate under any of

+the following circumstances:

 - Personal history of breast cancer, including invasive and ductal carcinoma in situ breast cancers, and ANY of the following:

 - Diagnosed age ≤50 years; OR

 - Diagnosed at any age with ANY of the following:

 - Pathology/histology:

 - Triple-negative breast cancer; OR

 - Multiple primary breast cancers (synchronous or metachronous); OR

 - Lobular breast cancer with personal or family history of diffuse gastric cancer.

 - Male breast cancer

 - Ancestry: Ashkenazi Jewish ancestry

 - Family history of ANY of the following:

-- \circ ≥1 close blood relative with ANY:
+- ≥1 close blood relative with ANY:

 - Breast cancer diagnosed ≤50 years; OR

 - Male breast cancer any age; OR

 - Ovarian cancer any age; OR

 - Prostate cancer with metastatic, or high- or very high-risk group any age, OR

 - Pancreatic cancer any age.

-≥3 diagnoses of breast cancer and/or prostate cancer (any grade) on the same side of the family including the patient with breast cancer.
+• ≥3 diagnoses of breast cancer and/or prostate cancer (any grade) on the same side of the family including the patient with breast cancer.

-- Family history of breast cancer with either of the below : - Individuals affected with breast cancer not meeting the criteria above or unaffected individuals with breast cancer in a 1st or 2nd -degree blood relative meeting any of the criteria listed above .
+- o Family history of breast cancer only: - Individuals affected with breast cancer (not meeting the criteria above) or unaffected individual with breast cancer with a 1st - or 2nd -degree blood relative meeting any of the criteria listed above (except unaffected individuals whose relatives meet criteria only for systemic therapy decision-making).

-Individuals affected with breast cancer not meeting the criteria above or unaffected individuals with a probability >5% of a BRCA1/2 pathogenic/likely pathogenetic variant based on prior probability testing models (e.g., Tyrer-Cuzick, BRCAPro, CanRisk).
+Individuals affected or unaffected with breast cancer who otherwise do not meet the criteria above but have a probability >5% of a BRCA1/2 pathogenic/likely pathogenetic variant based on prior probability testing models (e.g., Tyrer-Cuzick, BRCAPro, CanRisk).